choria-io/website/landing/content/post/three.md

 icon = "gears"
 +++

-A full featured Playbook system is included that can integrate systems like Slack, PuppetDB, shell scripts with a MCollective workflow to complete complex tasks using either YAML or Puppet DSLs.
+A full featured Playbook system is included that can integrate systems like Slack, PuppetDB, shell scripts with a MCollective workflow to complete complex tasks using the Puppet DSL.

+Supports running Puppet Tasks without the need for SSH and with complete RBAC.

 Includes plugins to manage Packages, Services, File and orchestrate Puppet.
-Tightly integrates with PuppetDB and supports running Bolt tasks, commands and plans.
+Tightly integrates with PuppetDB.